“Ramsey is the pro bono financial adviser to millions of Americans who otherwise could never afford one.”

 Oh—and even if the market WAS delivering 12 percent returns?
 You would earn far less after paying mutual fund costs and fees to Ramsey’s recommended providers.
 Ramsey mysteriously does not recommend low-fee ETFs.

 No asset allocation outside of the stock market.
 Most people own some stocks, which is fine—as long as they are balanced with other asset classes and especially non-correlated assets that won’t dive when the market does.
 Ramsey’s recommendation is to put ALL your investment eggs (aside from your emergency fund) in the mutual fund basket.
 He recommends four kinds of funds:

 - Aggressive Growth

 What’s missing?
 Everything else.
-Real estate, bridge loans, life settlements, private or peer lending, oil and gas, business partnerships, cash, perhaps a bit of gold as a hedge.
+Real estate, bridge loans, life settlements, private or peer lending, oil and gas, business partnerships, cash equivalents, perhaps a bit of gold as a hedge.